 In the late afternoon I finally reached Kabaty, the southern terminus.
 The last few stations on the old line were quite a struggle and I rushed through rather quickly, but all in all I think I managed to get a good glimpse of the variation of station design, and the lack thereof.
 Uniquely designing every station would of course make the journey through the system more enjoyable, but in the name of rationalisation this is what we get.
 It took long enough to build the damn thing anyway.

-A gallery of the images can be found in an album on my G+-profile.
+A gallery of the images can be found in an album in Google photos.